Monday, May 19, 2025

 The pool at my apartment complex.

 The past year has been full of change and upheaval, most of it within the past two months.
 After 10 years together, my boyfriend, James, and I decided to go our separate ways.
 This was an amicable, mutual decision that we both think is best for both of us.
 Subsequently, I decided to relocate from Forest Hills, NY, where I'd been living since 2013, down to Fort Myers, FL, in early April.
 And that decision meant saying goodbye to my home of 10 years, my dog, my community of friends, my tennis club, my church and, well, basically everything about my life!
 Why Fort Myers, in particular?
 For one, I generally wanted to get out of the Northeast for weather reasons, as I was growing weary of struggling through winter blues every year.
 Financially, given that I have the option to live anywhere, I thought it made sense to be somewhere with no state income tax, ultimately choosing Florida because of proximity to family.
 My parents moved to this area in 1999, and my father passed away in 2021, so my mom is now here alone, and I thought it would be nice to be closer to her and perhaps be of some help.
-Coincidentally, my brother and his wife moved from New York to Orlando, and my niece (my late brother's daughter), who grew up in Michigan, happens to be attending college in Daytona.
+Coincidentally, my brother and his wife half-moved from New York to Orlando, and my niece (my late brother's daughter), who grew up in Michigan, happens to be attending college in Daytona.
 So my closest relatives are now all within a couple hours of me, which hasn't been the case since I was 11 years old.

 With my mom's apartment still in post-Ian